Will-25/Crystals-Collector/README.md

 ![crystals](/assets/images/crystals2.png)

 If the users total matches or goes over the number in the box, the round is over.
 Depending on the outcome, a tally will be marked, and all numbers will reset.
-S

 ![reset](/assets/images/crystals3.png)